-A land contract is a contract in which the seller finances the sale of real estate in periodic installments, rather than financing through a third party such as a bank.
-The buyer is typically entitled to move into the property as soon as the contract is signed, but does not obtain title to the property until he completes payments.
+A land contract is a type of seller financing.
+It works a bit like a mortgage, but instead of a bank providing financing, the seller finances the sale of real estate in periodic installments.
+The buyer is usually permitted to move into the property as soon as the contract is signed, but he does not get legal title to the property until he completes payments.
 Indiana has modified traditional land contract law to make it fairer to the buyer.

 A buyer may seek seller financing if he is unable to obtain credit or cannot afford a down payment.
+Rather than lose the buyer, the seller might agree to sell it on contract.
 Payment terms under a land contract are typically more flexible than with third-party financing, although they are not required to be.
-The seller may agree not to demand a down payment, for example, in exchange for a higher purchase price.
+Many sellers will agree to forego a down payment, for example, in exchange for a higher purchase price.
 The parties have broad freedom to negotiate terms under Indiana contact law.

 The SAFE Act